 Straw poll #136

-Do you agree to add the following rows to the RU allocation table?
+802.11be agrees to add the following rows to the RU allocation table.

-484-tone RU; contributes zero User fields to the User Specific field in the same EHT-SIG content channel as this RU Allocation subfield
+484-tone RU: contributes zero User fields to the User Specific field in the same EHT-SIG content channel as this RU Allocation subfield.

-Note: multi-RU is TBD
+Note: Multi-RU case is TBD.

-996-tone RU; contributes zero User fields to the User Specific field in the same EHT-SIG content channel as this RU Allocation subfield
+996-tone RU: contributes zero User fields to the User Specific field in the same EHT-SIG content channel as this RU Allocation subfield.